The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism

 Therefore to support \textit{na\"ive superdeterminism} is to support an argument like the following: \begin{enumerate}[label=\alph*).] \item There exists a fundamental physical theory; \item Superdeterminism is the fundamental physical theory; \item Since superdeterminism is the fundamental physical theory, we can justify certain peculiarities about it. \end{enumerate}

 This argument is clearly illegitimate.
 In order to assert \ref{NaiveSuperdetArgB}, NSD should provide evidence of complying with at least the criteria that we have indicated as characteristic of fundamentality (i.e., those in Def.~\ref{Def:SFPT}).
-Moreover, as we have seen in \ref{CONDITIONS}, a theory being background-independent---i.e. not \textit{ad hoc}---is in fact one of the criteria given by Crowther \cite{Crowther2019} for that theory being strongly fundamental, contrasting with the argument of the \textit{ad hoc}-ness of superdeterminism, proposed by Baas \& Le Bihan.
+Moreover, as we have seen in \ref{CONDITIONS}, a theory being background-independent---i.e. not \textit{ad hoc}---is in fact one of the criteria given by \cite{Crowther2019} for that theory being strongly fundamental, contrasting with the argument of the \textit{ad hoc}-ness of superdeterminism, proposed by Baas \& Le Bihan.
 However, none of the na\"ive superdeterminism proposals explicitly endorse the argument above.
-Andreoletti \& Vervoort, as we saw in Sec.~\ref{subsec:ImpossOfSci}, respond to \cite{Baas2023} by stating that \begin{quote} \textit{``the dependence relation she} [the superdeterminist] \textit{contemplates involves a highly specific class of variables $\lambda$, not just the “usual” physical properties} [. . . ] \textit{these variables are part of a theory that describes the Big Bang (and everything after it), so a (still elusive) theory of quantum gravity, or rather a (still more elusive) ``Theory of Everything'' (ToE).''}~\cite{Andreoletti2022}. \end{quote}

 Essentially, instead of stating \begin{enumerate} \item Superdeterminism is not \textit{ad hoc}; \item Avoiding \textit{ad hoc}-ness is a feature of a (strongly) fundamental theory; \item Thus superdeterminism has a feature of a (strongly) fundamental theory. \end{enumerate} Androletti and Vervoort state that \begin{enumerate} \item Superdeterminism is (part of) a fundamental theory; \item \textit{Ad hoc}-ness must be avoided by any fundamental theory; \item Therefore, the accusation of superdeterminism being \textit{ad hoc} cannot be made. \end{enumerate} But, regardless of this reformulation, without offering any further model or evidence for this fundamental theory, the argument remains unacceptable.
 In fact, the erroneous idea of deriving truthfulness of a theory in virtue of its fundamental status is far from being an exclusive presumption of superdeterminism.